 Three: Daiquiri Drama and Margarita Madness

-Arlington is home to two shops that specialize in adult beverages of the frozen variety: The Daiquiri Depot, offering a rainbow of flavors in sizes ranging from sixteen ounce to gallon (plus you can grab some nachos, burgers and fries to munch on the side); and the Eskimo Hut, a go-to spot for daiquiris AND margaritas with names like Pink Rain, Fuzzy Memory, Hazel Dream, and Orangesicle.
+Arlington is home to two shops that specialize in adult beverages of the frozen variety: The Daiquiri Depot, offering a rainbow of flavors in sizes ranging from sixteen ounces to gallon (plus you can grab some nachos, burgers and fries to munch on the side); and the Eskimo Hut, a go-to spot for daiquiris AND margaritas with names like Pink Rain, Fuzzy Memory, Hazel Dream, and Orangesicle.
 It’s 5 o’clock somewhere, right?

 Four: Southwest Nature Preserve

-No doubt about it, one of Arlington’s best kept secrets is the Southwest Nature Preserve, a 58-acre greenspace teeming with native plant communities and stunning bluff-side views.
+No doubt about it, one of Arlington’s best-kept secrets is the Southwest Nature Preserve, a 58-acre greenspace teeming with native plant communities and stunning bluff-side views.
 Bring your camera and prepare to stay a while…

 Five: Antique and Vintage Shopping